2020 Omloop Het Nieuwsblad (women's race)

-The 15th running of the Omloop Het Nieuwsblad women's race in Belgium was held on 29 February 2020.
-Widely regarded as the start of the Classics season, it is a 1.1 event of the women's international calendar.
+The 2019 Omloop Het Nieuwsblad was the 15th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which was held on 29 February.
+The race was a 1.1 event of the women's international calendar.
 The race started in Ghent and finished in Ninove.
-The total distance was 126.5 km, covering ten classified climbs in the Flemish Ardennes.
+The total distance was 122.9 km, covering ten classified climbs in the Flemish Ardennes.

 Teams

-Twenty-four teams will participate in the race.
-Each team has a maximum of six riders:
+Twenty-four teams participated in the race.
+Each team had a maximum of six riders: